We live in a sunburnt country where hot days and heatwaves can stress our bodies. Here's how to stay cool and hydrated.

 Stay safe in the sun

-If you need to go outside in the sun, it's important to protect your own and your children's skin.
+If you need to go outside in the sun, it's important to protect you and your children's skin.
 If you avoid sunburn, you reduce the risk of skin cancer, which is one of the most common cancer types in Australia.
-See our stay safe in the sun article for tips about using sunscreen and other kinds of sun protection.

 You should also check the UV index.
 When it is 3 or above, a UV Alert is issued by the Bureau of Meteorology and you should use sun protection.